WhisperRT -- Turning Whisper into a Causal Streaming Model: Method

-\end{definition} Now we can define a stable token for the beam search decoding. \begin{definition}[Stable Token for Beam Search Decoding] A token $y_i=v$ is defined to be \emph{stable under beam search decoding} if it satisfies:
+\end{definition} Now we can define a stable token for the beam search decoding. \begin{definition}[Stable token for beam search decoding] A token $y_i=v$ is defined \emph{stable under beam search decoding} if it satisfies: